caiiiycuk/vss-new-models/README.md

-# Fullscreen game addon
+# Vangers New Models
 [![Node.js CI](https://github.com/vangers-app/vss-fullscreen-game/actions/workflows/release.yml/badge.svg)](https://github.com/vangers-app/vss-fullscreen-game/actions/workflows/release.yml)

-This repository contains addon for Vangers that makes game use fullscreen map mode by default.
+This repository contains addon for Vangers that adds hi-poly models

-**This repository also is a template repository**, so you can make you own repository from it.
-Its useful if you want to develop your own addon.

 ## Project structure

 `src` folder contains source code of addon:
 * **main.ts** - is a standard loader from vangers repository, you should not change it
 * **vss.ts** - is a `vss` module provided by game.
 This API you should use to interact with game
-* **vss-fullscreen-game.ts** - is a addon it self
+* **vss-new-models.ts** - is a addon it self
+* **build/assets** - this files are used instead of original game files

 **NOTE:** `main.ts` and `vss.ts` are same for all addons and taken from [vangers repository](https://github.com/vangers-app/vangers-android-cpp/tree/vandroid/scripting/src).
 **Keep them up to date.**